FizaTM/harus_tidy/CodeBook.md

 * y_train.txt

 The variables have no names, names can be found in features.txt however.
-Subjects and activities can be found respectively in suject_test.txt/subject_train.txt and y_test.txt/y_train.txt. y_test.txt/y_train.txt numbers are explained in activity_labels.txt.
+Subjects and activities can be found respectively in suject_test.txt/subject_train.txt and y_test.txt/y_train.txt.
+The files y_test.txt/y_train.txt numbers are explained in activity_labels.txt.

 We bring together X_train.txt, suject_train.txt, y_train.txt, and do the same for the test data.
 Then we add the test data to the train data to create one dataset containing train and test data.
 We create a subset by choosing the following variables ([See Tidy Dataset, under 2](https://github.com/rogerfischer/harus_tidy#tidy-dataset)).